gurch101/gurch101.github.io/posts/notes/fiction-quotes.md

 The prison wasn't the place, but the perspective.

 Of all the extremely divergent variations of herself she had experienced, the most radical sense of change happened within the exact same life.

+### Snow Crash

+Summary:

+Mad Max in a cyberpunk future.
+L Bob Rife is the villian trying to spread a virus/idea to control the population.
+Hiro Protaganist and YT are the heroes that stop them.

+Quotes:

+We are all susceptible to the pull of viral ideas.
+Like mass hysteria.
+Or a tune that gets into your head that you keep humming all day until you spread it to someone else.
+Jokes.
+Urban legends.
+Crackpot religions.
+Marxism.
+No matter how smart we get, there is always this deep irrational part that makes us potential hosts for self-replicating information.

+“This Snow Crash thing--is it a virus, a drug, or a religion?”
+Juanita shrugs.
+“What's the difference?”